defxcode/lst-contract/readme.md

 ## Core Contracts
 * **LSTokenVault**: The central vault where users deposit underlying assets to mint LSTokens.
 It manages the core accounting, yield distribution, and custodian fund transfers.
 * **LSToken**: The ERC20 liquid staking token that represents a user's share in the vault.
 Its value appreciates as yield is added to the system.
+* **VaultManager**: A stateless administrative control module for a specific `LSTokenVault`.
+It serves as the single point of entry for admins to configure vault parameters.
 * **UnstakeManager**: Manages the entire withdrawal process, which includes a user-initiated request, a cooldown period, and the final claim for both regular and early withdrawals.
 * **TokenSilo**: A temporary holding contract where funds are placed during the unstaking cooldown period before they can be claimed by the user.
 * **EmergencyController**: A global, system-wide contract that provides powerful tools to pause activity and manage the protocol during emergencies.